Should I hire a private investigator?

 - Birthparent location – Were you adopted?
 Private Investigators can search through records using either specialized databases or by putting “boots on the ground” to manually search archives.
 Reuniting families is a very rewarding process for private investigators.

 - Child abduction by a parent – It happens.
 A parent decides to abscond or run away with a child and tries to prevent the other parent from having any contact.
 These are dangerous cases that private investigators specialize in.
 Sometimes, the runaway goes overseas and a private investigator can then reach out to an international network to assist in locating them.

-Why would I not hire a PI?
+Why should I not hire a private investigator?

 Well, there are many reasons.
 For one, hiring a PI can make your legal case more adversarial.